 Present your research to a broad audience at TAGC 2020!
-Be sure to submit your abstract by December 5 to be considered for an oral presentation.
+Be sure to submit your abstract by December 13.

 The poster sessions are the heart of TAGC, a community forum where you can spread the word about your work, get feedback, and find new inspiration face-to-face with your colleagues.
 Student and postdoc GSA members can enhance their experience by participating in GSA’s Poster Invitation Program, which allows you to nominate up to three scientists that GSA will invite to attend your presentation.
 Student members are also eligible to enter the GSA Poster Award Competition.
 Postdocs can volunteer to be poster judges.
 Posters will be arranged by topic, with organism-specific icons so you can more easily identify your topics and communities.